Green-Software-Foundation/sci-otel/assembly/resources/participant-handbook.md

 - **Nothing you say is wasted.** Every response is acknowledged, and every synthesis opens by showing what changed because of the group’s input.
 - **A predictable rhythm.** Clear windows, Anywhere on Earth deadlines, synthesis after each round closes, and a reminder before anything is due.
 - **Genuine neutrality.** The facilitator runs the process and never takes a side on the substance.
 The decisions are yours; the facilitation ensures everyone gets a fair hearing and no one gets deadlocked.
-- **Your candour protected.** Discover responses are private, and nothing is ever published outside the Assembly with your name against it.
+- **Your candour protected.** Your responses are private, and nothing is ever published outside the Assembly with your name against it.
 What is shared within the group stays within the group unless we all agree otherwise.
+How we collect, use and protect your personal data is set out in full in the [Privacy Notice](https://github.com/Green-Software-Foundation/sci-otel/blob/main/assembly/PRIVACY.md).

 ### What consensus means here, and what it does not